• Skip to primary navigation

 If while boiling beans or free foods you use a quick release, then they will break apart.
 You must use a slow-release while preparing meat as if you use a quick release then it may toughen up.

-So, you must also be considered that time into your all-round cooking period.
+So, you must also be considered that time into your all-around cooking period.

 Instant Pot Stuck On Preheat